List of Welfare Programmes by the Government of India

 Pradhan Mantri Gramodaya Yojana (PMGY): PMGY launched in 2000-01 envisages allocation of Additional Central Assistance (ACA) to the States and UTs for selected basic services such as primary health, primary education, rural shelter, rural drinking water, nutrition and rural electrification.

-Indira Awaas Yojana (IAY): The Indira Awaas Yojana (IAY) operationalised from 1999-2000 is the major scheme for construction of houses for the poor, free of cost.
+Indira Awaas Yojana (IAY): The Indira Awaas Yojana (IAY) operationalised from 1985 is the major scheme for the construction of houses for the poor, free of cost.
 The Ministry of Rural Development (MORD) provides equity support to the Housing and Urban Development Corporation (HUDCO) for this purpose.

 Sampoorna Grameen Rozgar Yojana (SGRY): SGRY, launched in 2001, aims at providing additional wage employment in all rural areas and thereby food security and improve nutritional levels.
 The SGRY is open to all rural poor who are in need of wage employment and desire to do manual and unskilled work around the village/habitat.
 The programme is implemented through the Panchayati Raj Institutions (PRIs).